VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 }
 ```

-The two tests shown here test the state of the
+The two tests shown here test the state of the **SeatsAvailability**
-**SeatsAvailability** aggregate after invoking the
+aggregate after invoking the **MakeReservation** method.
+The first test,
-**MakeReservation** method.
-The first test, tests the scenario where
+tests the scenario where there are enough seats available.
+The second
-there are enough seats available.
-The second test, tests the scenario
+test, tests the scenario where there are not enough seats available.
-where there are not enough seats available.
-This second test makes use
+This second test can make use of the behavior the **SeatsAvailability**
-of the behavior the **SeatsAvailability** aggregate because it
+aggregate because the aggregate does raise an event if it rejects a
-raises an event if it rejects a reservation.
+reservation.

 [r_chapter4]:     Reference_04_DeepDive.markdown
 [r_chapter6]:     Reference_06_Sagas.markdown